laravel/docs/scout.md

 TYPESENSE_HOST=localhost
 ```

-> [!NOTE]
-> If you are using Laravel Sail, you will need to adjust the `TYPESENSE_HOST` to match the Docker container name.

-If needed, you may also specify your installation's port, path, and protocol:
+If you are using [Laravel Sail](/docs/{{version}}/sail), you may need to adjust the `TYPESENSE_HOST` environment variable to match the Docker container name.
+You may also optionally specify your installation's port, path, and protocol:

 ```env
 TYPESENSE_PORT=8108